-2. In the tree below the Data to back up section, select the items to back up by selecting check boxes next to the items.
+2. In the tree below Data to back up section, select the items to back up.

 To back up all items of the selected data type present on a machine, select the check box next to the machine.
 To back up individual data items, expand the machine and select check boxes next to the required items.